IORoot/github-action__deploy--londonparkour/README.md

 ## Post-deployment Tasks

-- login with google calendar on the gCal sync plugin.
+- login with google calendar on the gCal-importer plugin.